How Can I Change the Connectors for Puzzle Maker Pro - Jigsaw puzzles?

 Jigsaw 010 - JigSaw Connectors.png

 As you can see, these would be hard to cut out, but for copy / draw puzzles they look quite nice.
+Or if you have a cricut or similar, you could even cut these out properly to create a real jigsaw.

 Other Connector Options